If you are even somewhat attractive most people assume a couple things about you:

 I raised my hand, she looked me in the eyes, and before she turned away I made my comment.
 “I don’t know about anyone else in this room, but I am saving sex for marriage.
 I want to have sex with my husband as often and as long as possible; so if that means he needs to take Viagra, then so be it.”

-What a surprise… she changed the subject.
-I later found out that she was married and her husband left her for a younger woman… that is so sad.
+What a surprise, she changed the subject.
+I later found out that she was divorced and her husband had left her for a younger woman, that is so sad.

 Then there was the professor who taught Relativism as if it were truth.
 I learned the theory and applied it to my grade in her class.
 I received a grade for every test, essay, presentation in that class.
 If her grade didn’t match the grade that I thought I should receive, I approached her and we had a discussion.
-Bottom line, her grade was relative, and in order to be consistent in her beliefs, she had to give my thoughts of the grade I believed i deserved equal value as hers.
+Bottom line, according to her theory of relativity, her grade for my assignments was relative, and in order for her to be consistent in her beliefs, she knew the grade she gave me was relative, as was the grade I thought I deserved.

-Finally… the professor who constantly spoke of women in degrading ways.
-I told him to start using examples of women in more wholesome ways or I would report him.
-His examples gave me an unfair learning disadvantage because every time he told another disgusting story I had to tune him out in order to keep my thoughts pure.
+Lastly, is the male professor who constantly spoke of women in degrading ways.
+I politely challenged him to incorporate wholesome examples of women in the stories he told the class I would report him.
+The stories he told were of women who were slutty, easy, drunk, and clearly they had no self-respect.
+His examples gave me an unfair learning disadvantage because every time he told another disgusting story I tuned him out in order to keep my thoughts pure.
 So many times I missed the whole concept he was explaining.
+Oh, and he recorded every lecture, so I had proof of his comments.

-The next day he apologized to the class and he spoke kindly of women from that point on.
+The day after our discussion, he apologized to the class and he spoke kindly of women from that point on.

-The next time someone thinks that you are ditsy, ignorant, or “easy” simply because you are pretty, shock them by sticking up for your beliefs and your standards.
-You never know who will be positively affected by it!
+The next time someone assumes that you are ditsy, ignorant, or “easy” simply because you are pretty, shock them by giving an educated response to their questions and stand up for your beliefs and standards, you never know who will be positively affected by it!

 For more information about sex, dating, relationships, and trusting God: